giavinh79/portfolio-new/README.md

 3. Add old chat, socsreynolds, mrflatbeds, and form builder projects
 4. Convert all icons into SVGs so we don't need to call/rely on devicon link
 5. Disabled buttons on featured projects page for mobile navs
-6. Consider adding framer motion for animations/transitions
+6. Get rid of font-awesome (bundle size too large) and just download & import SVGs for icons
 7. Small date badges beside projects (top right of title)
 8. Filter (fixed icon for filtering projects by technology)
 9. Simple animation https://github.com/formkit/auto-animate